Hotel tips: Our favorite 12 hotels in Malta

 Hotels in Malta

-Hotels in Malta © Hotel Valentina
+Hotels in Malta © The Phoenicia Malta

 Malta: an island nation with a rich history.
 On a trip to any spot on this dynamic island in the middle of Mediterranean, be prepared to stumble upon megalithic temples, historic hideaways, and beautiful, Baroque-period underground sites.
 Traverse the UNESCO streets lined with cozy cafes and stylish hotels in the smallest capital city in Europe, Valetta.
 Get your party fill in Paceville and St. Julian’s.
 Or, snag a spot on Malta’s gently-sloping beaches and take a break from it all.